 Since 1995, Western has offered educators in western Riverside County the opportunity to apply for grants for water-related projects.
 The Lois B. Krieger Water Project Grants for Educators (Krieger Grant) program helps fund creative classroom projects that seek to further a better understanding of water and the vital role it plays in the community.
 The program continues to have a wide-ranging impact on students and educators in Western’s service area.

-The grants, up to $1000, are named for Lois Krieger, who served as Western’s representative to the Board of Directors of the Metropolitan Water District of Southern California for 25 years.
-She was the first female chairperson of Metropolitan, as well as the first female President of the Association of California Water Agencies.
+Lois B. Krieger served as Western’s representative to The Metropolitan Water District of Southern California Board of Directors for 25 years, and was the first female President of the Association of California Water Agencies.

-Western’s current field trip program is sponsored via the Lois B. Krieger Water Project Grants for Educators.
-Teachers can apply each year during the months of September - November for field trip sponsorship through the education grant program.
+Western’s field trip program is sponsored through the Lois B. Krieger Water Project Grants for Educators program.
+Teachers can apply each year during the months of September through November for field trip sponsorship through the Krieger Grant program.

-For more information on our grants and sponsorship opportunities, contact Western at 951.571.7255
+For more information about grants and sponsorship opportunities, contact Western’s Education team at 951.571.7259.